 The position of captain is one of honor, leadership, and responsibility.
 Captains are expected to conduct themselves in an exemplary manner.
 Captains are to be leaders on the field, in school, at off-season sporting events, and in the community.
-Captains are responsible for motivating and inspiring their teammates, leading by example in terms of work ethics, attitude, and sportsmanship.
+Captains are responsible for motivating and inspiring their teammates, leading by example in terms of work ethic, attitude, and sportsmanship.
 Captains often serve as liaisons between coaches and players, helping to communicate team strategies and expectations.
 Additionally, they may organize team activities, lead fundraising, and help build a successful team culture.

-All captains are required to be part of "The Captains Leadership Counsel".
+All captains are required to be part of "The Captains Leadership Council".

-The following is a Northeastern Conference rule: Once a student is elected a team captain and he/she violates the MIAA or their own school drug and alcohol policy at any time during the year, they will lose the privilege of being a team captain.
-Marblehead High School student-athletes are not eligible to be nominated or voted on as captain for one year to the date, if he/she violates the MIAA or Marblehead High School's Chemical Health policy.
+Once a student is elected a team captain and he/she violates any MIAA, MHS, or MHS athletic handbook policy, at any time during the year, they may lose the privilege of being a team captain.
+Marblehead High School student athletes are not eligible to be nominated or voted on as a captain for one year from the date, he/she violates the MIAA or Marblehead High School's Chemical Health policy.